django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Now let's transfer that cookie into your browser.
 * Open an _Incognito Window_ or _Private Window_, and visit your group's _pettwitter_ instance.
 * In the browser's Javascript console, do: ```document.cookie='sessionid=new:thing'```
 * Now reload the homepage -- are you logged in?
-As who?
+As whom?

 ---